-Fire at First Baptist Church Ministry Center under investigation - Salisbury Post
+Investigators say lightning strike may have caused church fire - Salisbury Post

 shavonne.potts@salisburypost.com

-SALISBURY — The cause of a fire at the First Baptist Church Ministry Center remains under investigation after multiple departments responded Thursday morning to the building known as the “old YMCA.”
+SALISBURY — Fire investigators say a three-alarm fire at the First Baptist Church Ministry Center was possibly caused by a lightning strike after witnesses reported on Thursday morning seeing lights flicker beforehand.

-The building, located across from First Baptist Church on North Fulton Street, housed a number of ministries and organizations, including the SOAR program, which helps adults with intellectual disabilities, and the Good Shepherd’s Clinic.
+The building, known as the “old YMCA,” is located across from First Baptist Church on North Fulton Street.
+It housed several ministries and organizations, including the SOAR program, which helps adults with intellectual disabilities, and the Good Shepherd’s Clinic.

 No one was inside the building at the time of the fire, said Associate Pastor Brian Farmer.
 But Farmer said a witness heard hearing a boom of thunder right before the fire.

+Salisbury Fire Marshal Terry Smith said the fire was accidental due to a power surge in the area, likely lightning, which struck an electrical outlet on a wall.
+The fire originated and was contained to an attic area of the building.
+There was smoke and water damage throughout the rest of the building.

-He stood outside under an umbrella until firefighters gave the all-clear to approach the building.
+Farmer stood outside under an umbrella until firefighters gave the all-clear to approach the building.

 “This building is a tool for ministry.
 God does a ton of great things through it,” Farmer said.
 “We’ve been blessed with good space here and it’s used quite a bit.
 This is going to be an inconvenience and we’ll have to rebuild it but the ministry is not going to stop.
 It’s my hope that this building, what’s not been damaged by the fire, will be back up and running soon,” Farmer said.